Editorial

 What: I was a columnist for the SF Chronicle covering all things baking and pastry-related in Northern California.

-Result: Report, interview, write, and edit a 700-1,000 word story, plus do the food styling for each story’s recipe, for the Sunday paper.
+Result: Report, interview, write, and edit a 700-1,000 word story, plus create a shot list and do the food styling for each story’s recipe, for the weekly Sunday paper.

 Symantec